aldebaran/libqi/doc/source/std/code.rst

 Private implementation headers should be named '<classname>_p.hpp'

   - this distinguishes public and private headers, otherwise we can have two files with the same name which is not pratical.
-  - futhermore this denotates that the content should never be public, it's the private part of a class.
+  - furthermore this denotates that the content should never be public, it's the private part of a class.

 - Qt classes are not in a namespace
 - Qt classes are prefixed with 'Qi'